cortexlabs/cortex/examples/pytorch/bart-summarizer/README.md

 - Please refer to [this](https://sshleifer.github.io/blog_v2/jupyter/2020/03/12/bart.html) to learn more about BART.
 - `prediction_new.py` - uses the summarizer library from [transformers](https://twitter.com/huggingface/status/1242512382800400384?s=20).
-To use, comment the first line of `requirements.txt` and uncomment 'transformers'.
+To use, comment 1st line of `requirements.txt` and uncomment 'transformers'.
 Rename this file to `prediction.py` or point to it from `cortex.yaml`